 - If a Role needs to have access to take every Workflow action on the Article content type—except for Publish—the admin user would simply use the All Except option, and include Publish, which restricts that Role from ever seeing the Publish button.

 - If a Role needs to have only permissions to Save and Submit on the Article content type, but no other steps in the Workflow, the admin user would use the Only option, and include Save and Submit.

 Again, the driving force here is that we wanted to make it simpler and faster for Brightspot admin users to create and manage Roles.

 3. Content Types and Tabs

-We applied the same All / None / Only / All capability to content types.
-So, for our user group that needed access only to Images and Galleries, you can select Only, those two content types, and off you go.
-Let's go into what's included and configurable within the content types a bit more, because there's a lot:
+Last but not least, we also applied the All / None / Only / All capability to content types.
+So, for our user group that needed access only to Images and Galleries, you can select Only, then those two content types, and off you go.

-- Type: The options here are Content Type (same as always: Article, Gallery, Modules, etc.), External Types (Getty Images, AP Images, etc.) and Other Types (for types that don't display in the CMS UI).
+- Type: The options here are Content Type (things like Article, Gallery, Modules, etc.), External Types (Getty Images, AP Images, etc.) and Other Types (for types that don't display in the CMS UI).

 - Form: Remember Content Forms?
 This is where admin users can associate a Content Form with a given Role.
 For example, pretend a team wants to remove the SEO area on Images from the photo team.
 In this case, the admin user would first create a Content Form that hides the SEO area; then, the admin user would associate that form here with the Photo Editor Role.